-The Mentor Mentee Programme is designed to identify team members with the talent to become General Managers within our company and to prepare them for this role by developing their potential.
+The Mentor/Mentee Program is designed to identify team members with the talent to become General Managers or functional Directors within our company and to prepare them for this role by developing their potential.

 We believe that the success of our company relies on the skills, abilities and motivation of our team members.
-Our Mentor Mentee Programme is a way for us to find those special individuals who embody the Yes I Can! spirit, and who have the talent to become our General Managers of the future.
+Our Mentor/Mentee Program is a way for us to find those special individuals who embody the Yes I Can! spirit, and who have the talent to become our General Managers of the future.

-To ensure the growth of our people alongside the growth of the company we launched the Mentor Mentee programme in 2000.
+To ensure the growth of our people alongside the growth of the company we launched the Mentor/Mentee program in 2000.
 This supports our company’s culture of promotion from within and helps us meet the future planning needs of our growing company.

 Once a Mentee has been carefully selected a suitable Mentor and location will be assigned.
-As a learning priority during the Programme you’ll need to familiarise yourself with the responsibilities of a General Manager, the company’s reporting and measurement tools as well as the broad aspects of leading people and managing active relationships.
+As a learning priority during the Program, Mentee will need to familiarize themselves with the responsibilities of a General Manager or Functional Director, the company’s reporting and measurement tools, as well as the broad aspects of leading people and managing active relationships

 A Mentor is someone who is a combination of a teacher, coach and a role model, an approachable and trusted adviser and a knowledgeable person who can challenge you to get the best out of you.